 School accident claims are not limited to school children.
 Anybody who suffers an injury while on school premises due to negligence may be eligible to make a claim.
 It may be possible to make a claim for injuries caused through attacks and violence between children, though these claims may fall into different areas of law.
 So a solicitor would need to assess your case before determining the best course of action.

-What Should I do if I or my Child has an Accident at School?
+What should I do if my child has an accident at school?

 If your claim relates to defective or poorly managed school equipment or buildings, it is a good idea for you to take photographic evidence of the offending items if possible.
 If appropriate, use a ruler to highlight issues such as raised flooring or ill-fitted wall hangings, as this can also help to prove the liability of the school for breaching their duty of care.